Explore Spotify's example of successful Agile at Scale.

 Remember about transparency with the community

 The success of the Spotify model is credited to their focus on creating community and transparency around their work.
 You should also build your first Guild around the model adoption and encourage everyone’s participation.
-Enhance trust by creating inclusive and transparent ways to receive feedback, and gain alignment on how your company wants to perform in the future.
+Enhance trust by creating inclusive and transparent ways to receive feedback and gain alignment on how your company wants to perform in the future.

 You will probably face many mistakes but that’s okay.
 Improvement is about experimenting and learning from both successes and failures.
 Spotify also went through many iterations before it achieved success.
-They have continued to experiment to find new ways to improve the way they work.
+They have continued to experiment to find new ways to improve how they work.
 So, encourage the same within your business!

 Should you try this model?

 If you want to use the Spotify organizational model within your business, you should consider a few things that will be critical to success.
-By implementing only parts of the method or by trying to impose it on a different corporate culture, you will face difficulties while achieving the same level of success with it that Spotify had.
+By implementing only parts of the method or by trying to impose it on a different corporate culture, you will face difficulties while achieving the same level of success that Spotify had.